billvb/oblio-game/README.md

 oblio.py: A framework to collect and trade algorithms with your friends to play Oblio.

+"Oblio" is a game invented by my high school Computer Science teacher (rules are described below).
+In our senior year all CS students, as an end-of-semester project, had to produce an algorithm to play it.
+A tournament was held each year, and the winning students had their names memorialized in the classroom.
+As I've personally grown over the years I periodically thought back to this assignment and wondered how well my contemporary self would fare against my high school self.

+A long 9-hour AMS-IAD flight equipped with a Macbook Air provided me just the opportunity to dive into this and experiment.
+Most of the flight was unfortunately spent building this framework, and only a few hours on devising the algorithm.
+My plan is for this to become a continuous project to enhance and refine my algorithms for whenever I have a few hours to kill on long-haul flights.

-A talented and trained human get average about 12-15 guesses before converging on the solution.
+Playing Oblio: A talented and trained human averages about 12-15 guesses before converging on the solution.
 What can your algorithm do?

-## To play Oblio:
+## To Play Oblio

  1. There exists a secret 4-digit number in which no two digits are the same.
     (e.g., "1 2 3 4" or "0 5 1 2".
 "9 9 9 9" is NOT valid)